Call for Applications: The Islands Arts Writing Residency

 Accommodation, Travel and Workspace

-The successful candidate will be provided with private accommodation and studio space on both Fogo and Toronto islands, as well as a weekly stipend to offset the costs of materials and day-to-day living expenses.
+The successful candidate will be provided with private accommodation and studio space on both Fogo and Toronto Island, as well as a weekly stipend to offset the costs of materials and day-to-day living expenses.
 Travel expenses are also covered.